Now that you have an animated setting for your story, you'll add two characters and sequence dialogue between them.

 Click the boat, this sprite is already programmed to go to the front, then go back one layer.

 Click the water sprite and add a Go to Front Block from the Looks menu under the When Flag Clicked.

 Great, your two sprites look like they're in the boat.

-Change the value of this block to the first line of dialogue in your story.
+Change the value of this block to the first sign of dialogue in your story.

 How will this character start your story?

-Consider why these characters are on a boat together.
+Consider why these characters are in a boat together.

 Think about the story you want to tell before you start to write dialogue.